FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-button.md

 ---
 props:
-    Page: Defines with page of the UI Dashboard this widget will render on
+    Group: Defines which group of the UI Dashboard this widget will render in.
+    Size: Controls the width of the button with respect to the parent group.
+Maximum value is the width of the group.
     Label: The text shown within the button.
 controls:
     enabled:
         example: true | false
-        description: Lorum Ipsum
+        description: Allow control over whether or not the button is clickable.
 ---

 <script setup>